jzal03/book-opmanual-dd24/src/flying/environment-setup.md

 To make it possible for you to develop your own code on the drone, you need to set up a docker workspace from the source code of the repository `pidrone_pkg`.

-1. Run `ssh duckie@[yourdrone].local` from your base station to ssh into your drone.
+1. Run `ssh duckie@[yourdrone].local` from your base station to open an ssh terminal into your drone.
+All the following commands will have to be input in this shell.
 The password is `quackquack`.

+1. Setup the duckietown stack by executing the following command:

+    ```
+    docker-compose -f /data/autoboot/duckiedrone.yaml rm && dt-autoboot
+    ```

 1. Clone the repository to your Duckiedrone's SD card and switch to the branch `ente`:

     ```shell
     mkdir -p catkin_ws/src && cd catkin_ws/src
-    git clone https://github.com/h2r/pidrone_pkg && cd pidrone_pkg
+    git clone https://github.com/duckietown/pidrone_pkg -b dd24 && cd pidrone_pkg
     ```

     ```{note}